it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Logging_Alerting_Requirements.md

 The product must provide a mechanism to maintain the storage of logs over a certain period of time.

+[AMW: I think violations of this will be obvious]

 > Election technology components should be designed to store audit logs for multiple significant election events without losing any data.
 Logs should be retained for a minimum of 180 days with the option to archive logs for longer periods of time.

 Applies to: All